PBCZMMUS/Express_Crash/README.md

 ## Step 7 (Setting Up Logger Middleware)
     -   Create a folder middleware and create 'logger.js' file
     -   Add logger middleware codes and export it
     -   Add import in the server.js for logger

-    -   Note:
+    -   Note: (to avoid such these messy codes, we import this into the server.js as above)
-        -   If the logger middleware is used in the routes, then 2nd 'logger' argument is used every route like
+        -   If the logger middleware is used in the routes, then 2nd 'logger' argument is to be used in every route like
         -   const logger = (req, res, next) => {
             console.log(
                 `${req.method} ${req.protocol}://${req.get("host")}${req.originalUrl}`